Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 The following ARM resources are deployed as part of the solution:

 ### VMs
-+ **AD DC VM**: Windows Server 2016, 2019, or 2022 VM configured as a Active Diretcory domain controller and DNS.
++ **AD DC VM**: Windows Server 2016, 2019, or 2022 VM configured as a domain controller with DNS & Certificate services
 + **App Server VM**: Windows Server 2016, 2019, or 2022 VM joined to the domain.
 IIS 10 and .NET 4.5 are installed and several test apps are pre-configured for IWA & header based authentication.
 The directory C:\Files containing the file example.txt is shared as "\\APP1\Files" with full control for domain accounts
 + **Client VM**: Optional Windows 10 or 11 client joined to the AD domain